ropensci/roweb3/content/blog/2024-02-23-package-marketing/index.md

 > You can also propose an [rOpenSci Community Call](/commcalls/) relate with your package.
 For example, this community call about [targets](/commcalls/jan2023-targets/) has a panel with two users showing how they use the package and the principal author sharing new insights about the package.

-## rOpenSci support

-We have our blog, and they can write about the package for our blog post.
-Then we will share that on social media and our newsletter and our forum.

-We have a package a day a package weekly digest on social media.

-We collect the use cases and feature them on the website as well as the package.